gitter-lab/ml4bio/README.md

 ## Running

+*These instructions are stale and will be updated.*

 `python3 ml4bio.py` or if you installed the `ml4bio` conda environment use `python ml4bio.py`.

 `ml4bio_conda.bat` is a Windows batch file.